NORTHEAST WILDERNESS TRUST

 Water is a key feature of the proposed Preserve.
 There are four vernal pools of statewide significance and eight streams of highest priority for aquatic habitat conservation.
 Within them are occurrences of rare, threatened, and endangered species.
 The land falls at the watershed divide between the Lamoille and Winooski Rivers, both of which drain into Lake Champlain.
 Maintaining old forest cover at their headwaters is an incredibly effective, cost-efficient solution to maintain the long-term health of the Lake.

 Most protected wild areas in Vermont (and the Northeast) are at higher elevations.
-Low-elevation lands tend to not be given such protection because of their utility for extractive uses like farming and logging.
-Yet low-elevation habitats host much greater biological diversity than mountaintops and they serve as key connecting habitat as wildlife move and adapt in response to a rapidly changing climate.
+Low-elevation lands tend to not be given such protection because they are desirable for farming and logging.
+Yet low-elevation habitats host much greater biological diversity than mountaintops.
+They serve as key connective habitat as wildlife move and adapt in response to a rapidly changing climate.
 Even at a seasonal timescale, animals such as moose rely on connections between low-elevation habitat for summer forage and high-elevation evergreens for winter shelter.
-The proposed Preserve will serve as a critical lowland habitat connector to the neighboring Worcesters, with an average elevation of just 1550’.
-This will be the largest privately protected, low-elevation wilderness preserve in Vermont.
+Woodbury Mountain Wilderness Preserve serves as a critical lowland habitat connector to the neighboring Worcesters, with an average elevation of just 1550’.

 Vermont Conservation Design is a conservation plan to sustain Vermont’s natural areas, forests, waters, wildlife, and plants.
 A primary goal of the plan is to have at least 9% of Vermont’s forested landscape be comprised of old forests.
 Old forests harbor unique habitats largely absent from managed land, store and sequester immense amounts of carbon, and are incredibly resilient.
 Today, only about 3% of Vermont is legally protected in a way that will ensure it reaches maturity and stays that way.
-Permanent conservation of large landscapes like Woodbury Mountain Wilderness Preserve will help meet this important goal and by partnering with Vermont River Conservancy to hold a forever-wild easement on the land, we will ensure it will remain wild forever—for nature and people.
+Permanent conservation of large landscapes like Woodbury Mountain Wilderness Preserve help to meet this important goal.
+Vermont River Conservancy will hold a forever-wild easement on the land, to doubly ensure that it will remain wild forever—for nature and people.

 Old forests not only store immense amounts of carbon, but they also remove considerably more carbon from the atmosphere than recently harvested forests.
-Woodbury Mountain Wilderness Preserve currently stores at least 546,000 metric tonnes of carbon, and has the capacity to sequester an additional 1,155 metric tonnes annually.
-Most importantly, if this land is protected as forever-wild, its stored carbon would never be lost to resource extraction.
+Woodbury Mountain Wilderness Preserve currently stores at least 629,000 metric tonnes of carbon, and has the capacity to sequester an additional 1,335 metric tonnes each year.
+Most importantly, this land’s carbon will never be lost to resource extraction.